The following is a list of incompatibilities and feature differences between MariaDB 10.2 and MySQL 5.7

 - FederatedX (drop-in replacement for Federated)

 - Many optimizer enhancements.
 Subqueries are more usable.
 The complete list and a comparison with MySQL is here.
-A benchmark can be found here.

 - Faster and safer replication: Group commit for the binary log.
 This makes many setups that use replication and lots of updates more than 2x times faster.